James4Ever0/notes/Cybergod-like Agents, General Computer Control.md

 ---
 title: 'Cybergod-like Agents, General Computer Control'
 created: '2024-03-14T08:53:22.281Z'
-modified: '2024-03-14T09:05:01.302Z'
+modified: '2024-03-14T09:05:07.201Z'
 ---

 # Cybergod-like Agents, General Computer Control

 [Devin]() is an AI agent that can solve many real-world Github issues, with access to browser, terminal and code editor.

-[Cradle](https://github.com/BAAI-Agents/Cradle) is a general computer controlling agent developed to play Red Dead Redeption II
+[Cradle](https://github.com/BAAI-Agents/Cradle) is a general computer controlling agent developed to play Red Dead Redeption II.

 [Pythagora](https://github.com/Pythagora-io/gpt-pilot) aka GPT Pilot is a true AI developer that writes code, debugs it, talks to you when it need.